Girona vs Feyenoord

 Feyenoord

-Feyenoord experienced a tough start to their campaign with a 4-0 loss to Bayer Leverkusen on the opening day.
-This defeat placed the Dutch side near the bottom of the table, just above 36th-placed Dinamo Zagreb, who suffered a crushing 9-2 loss to Bayern Munich on UCL Match Day 1.
+Feyenoord suffered a heavy 4-0 defeat to Bayer Leverkusen in their opening fixture, placing them at the bottom of the table.
+They are just above Dinamo Zagreb, who endured a 9-2 loss to Bayern Munich on UCL Match Day 1.

-Like their upcoming opponents, Feyenoord will be eager to secure their first points of the European campaign on UCL Match Day 2.
-Over the weekend, a 1-1 draw against NEC meant Feyenoord have only one win in their last five games across all competitions [DDLWD].
+Like their opponents this Wednesday, Feyenoord will aim to secure their first points of the European campaign on UCL MD 2.
+Over the weekend, a 1-1 draw against NEC left Feyenoord with only one win in their last five matches across all competitions [DDLWD].

-Feyenoord's away record against Spanish opposition [2W, 1D, 6L] leaves much to be desired, yet Brian Priske will be hoping to overturn this trend against the hosts.
-However, it's worth noting that Feyenoord have lost each of their last eight UEFA Champions League away games since their 1-0 win at Newcastle in September 2002.
+Their away record against Spanish teams [2W, 1D, 6L] has been less than stellar, but Brian Priske’s side will still be hopeful of a victory.
+Notably, Feyenoord have lost each of their last eight UEFA Champions League away games since a win at Newcastle in September 2002.

-A 4-3-3 formation featuring Ayase Ueda, Osman, and Igor Paixão up front is expected.
-Unfortunately, three players, including Santiago Giménez, are ruled out for this fixture.
+A 4—3—3 formation featuring Ayase Ueda, Osman, and Igor Paixão in attack is expected.
+However, up to three players, including Santiago Giménez, are ruled out for this match.

 Team form